Amp-Lab-at-VT/Class-D-Amp-with-5-Band-Equalizer/README.md

 * research and design usb power supply
 * design a class-D amplifier
 * deisgn filters to create the 5-bandpass filter system
-* design two tweeter speakers.
+* determine a specific model and implement two tweeter speakers.
 * combine all components to create complete circuit
 * create PCB for circuit, order parts, and build/complete project